BroadcomSaaSOps/sarkastic-genius/README.md

      us5npnewbuild1
      us5npnewbuild2
    ...
-4) Create a host_vars file named after each server you want to build
+4) Create a host_vars named after each server you want to build
    (Reference examples in the 'host_vars' and 'group_vars' dir)
+   /usr/share/ansible/sarkastic-genius/host_vars/mynewservername01
+   /usr/share/ansible/sarkastic-genius/host_vars/mynewservername02

 5) Run the Ansible playbook
    ansible-playbook -i path/to/inventory os-install.yml

 * Notes:
 1) Running from a shared directory means that the Terraform state files remain after execution in the /log/ dir.
 This can lead to servers getting destroyed and rebuilt on next execution.
 Ensure the /log/ dir contains nothing other than a README file and the ansible.log or servers may be accidentally destroyed and rebuilt!